HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The PRB instruction determines whether data access at the requested privilege level stored in the general register "r" is allowed.
 If the probe operation succeeds, a value of one is returned in "r", otherwise a zero is returned.
 The "M" bit specifies whether a read or write access is requested.
-A value of zero is a read access, a value of one a read/write access. the "P" bit designates the privilege level to use for the probe operation.
-If the "I" bit is set, the PRB instruction uses the value in register "a" as the privilege level to test for instead of the "P" bit.
+A value of zero is a read access, a value of one a read/write access.
+The "P" bit designates the privilege level to use for the probe operation.
+If the "I" bit is set, the PRB instruction uses the value in register "a" as the privilege level to test for instead of the "P" bit in the status register.
 If protection ID checking is enabled, the protection ID is checked as well.
 The instruction performs the necessary virtual to physical data translation regardless of the processor status bit for data translation.

 #### Operation